sakshiP-27/Ecommerce_project/docs/user_guide.md

 ## Tips

-- If a page errors the first time, refresh once — model load can take a second.
+- If a page errors the first time, refresh once, model load can take a second.
 - You don’t need the API running for Live Scoring right now; the dashboard loads the pickle files itself.
 - Unknown months won’t crash scoring/API thanks to `handle_unknown="ignore"` in the encoder.